2022 New York City Marathon: Race summary

 The elite women's event was won by marathon debutante Sharon Lokedi in a time of 2:23:23.
 After 16 mi, Gotytom Gebreslase, Viola Cheptoo and Hellen Obiri broke away from the main field, but were caught by Lokedi and Lonah Chemtai Salpeter after 21 mi.
 As the race entered Central Park, Lokedi, Salpeter and Gebreslase were leading the race, and Lokedi took the lead in the final 1 mi of the race, finishing seven seconds ahead of Salpeter.
 Gebreslase finished third overall.
 Lokedi was an unexpected race winner, and after the race, it was revealed that due to her low profile, she had not been on the Athletics Integrity Unit's list of athletes who had to take drug tests before competing.
 Lokedi did take a drug test after her victory.
-The highest placed American was seventh placed Aliphine Tuliamuk, who was one place ahead of Sara Bates.
+The highest placed American was seventh-placed Aliphine Tuliamuk, who was one place ahead of Emma Bates.

-The men's wheelchair competition was won by Marcel Hug of Switzerland in a course record time of 1:25:26.
-It was Hug's fifth New York City marathon victory, tying him for most wins with Kurt Fearnley.
+The men's wheelchair competition was won by Marcel Hug of Switzerland in a course record time of 1:25:26, nearly four minutes faster than Kurt Fearnley's previous record which had been set in 2006.
+Hug took the lead on the exit of the Verrazzano-Narrows Bridge, and at the halfway point, he had a lead of 79 seconds over second-placed Daniel Romanchuk.
+Hug finished over two minutes ahead of Romanchuk, who came second, with Jetze Plat third.
+It was Hug's fifth New York City Marathon victory, tying him for most wins with Fearnley and Tatyana McFadden.
 Hug received $50,000 for breaking the course record, and confirmed his World Marathon Majors title with the win.

-Daniel Romanchuk finished second, more than two minutes behind Hug.
+Hug had won five of the six World Marathon Majors in 2022, three of them in course record times.

-The women's wheelchair event was won by American Susannah Scaroni in a course record time of 1:42:43.
+The women's wheelchair event was won by American Susannah Scaroni in a course record time of 1:42:43; her time was 21 seconds better than the previous record, which had been set by Tatyana McFadden in 2015.
+It was Scaroni's first New York City Marathon victory.
+Scaroni took the lead within the first 5 km of the race, and had a lead of 2 minutes 44 seconds at halfway.
 Manuela Schär finished two and a half minutes behind in second and Madison de Rozario was third overall.